Piolintech123/WRO2026-FE-PiolinTech/docs/legacy/01_HuskyLens.md

 → What maneuver should be executed?
 ```

+This principle remained relevant even after HuskyLens itself was replaced.

 ---

 # 1.2 Historical Hardware Architecture

-The HuskyLens was not connected directly to the EV3 in the architecture that became the main HuskyLens development platform.

-Instead, an **Arduino Nano** acted as an intermediate interface.
+The main historical HuskyLens configuration used an **Arduino Nano** as an intermediate communication bridge.

 ```text
 COMPETITION TARGET